schnarbiemeows/SpringBootProjectGenerator/README.md

-Welcome to the SpringBootProjectGenerator!
+<h2>Welcome to the SpringBootProjectGenerator!</h2>

 This program will generate a series of templated SpringBoot microservices for you, based off of a MySQL schema.

-Here is how it works:
+<strong>Here is how it works:</strong><br/>

-Basic premise - the basic functionality that this program offers is to create some basic
+<strong>Basic premise</strong> - the basic functionality that this program offers is to create some basic
 				CRUD REST microservices for each of your tables.
 It can generate a seperate service for each table, 1 service for all of the tables, or you can use a file called files/grouping.txt to specify groupings of tables into services.
-Each service will also have Junit test cases created within it, and will also generate json file that can be imported into Postman as a collection for testing as well.
+Each service will also have <strong>Junit</strong> test cases created within it, and will also generate json file that can be imported into <strong>Postman</strong> as a collection for testing as well.

-A couple of assumptions:
+A couple of assumptions:<br/>
-	1. Only works with MySQL database at the moment, I use version 5.7
+	1. Only works with <strong>MySQL</strong> database at the moment, I use version 5.7
 	2. Every table must have a primary key in it that is auto generated(auto_generated)
 	3. Does not generate any foreign key functionality in the Java code